alexch/rerun/README.md

 Rack::Reloader middleware: <http://github.com/rack/rack/blob/5ca8f82fb59f0bf0e8fd438e8e91c5acf3d98e44/lib/rack/reloader.rb>

+and the Sinatra FAQ has a discussion at <http://www.sinatrarb.com/faq.html#reloading>

 # Why would I use this instead of Shotgun?

 Shotgun does a "fork" after the web framework has loaded but before